vizv/scripts/docs/markdown.rst

 .. dfhack-tool::
     :summary: Export displayed text to a Markdown file.
-    :tags: dfhack | items | units
+    :tags: dfhack items units

-Saves the description of a selected unit or item to a Markdown file encoded in UTF-8.
+Saves the description of a selected unit or item to a Markdown file encoded in UTF-8

-By default, data is stored in the `Dwarf Fortress/markdown_{YourWorldName}.md` file in the root game directory.
+By default, data is stored in `/markdown_{YourWorldName}.md` file in the root game directory.

 For units, the script retrieves:
 #.
 Name, race, age, profession
 #.
 Description from the Unit/Health/Description screen
 #.
 Traits from the Unit/Personality/Traits screen
-The script tested on dwarves, dogs, elves, goblins, beasts, and is expected to work with all units

 For items, it retrieves:
 #.
 Decorated name (e.g., "☼«☼Chalk Statue of Dakas☼»☼")
 #.
 Full description from the item's view sheet